Aml3t/Generic_Web_app/README.md

 This is another generic Web application to implement ASP.NET Core, MVC, EF Core, Bootstrap, and Angular.

-In case some happens, I will try to edit this README.
+In case something happens, I will try to edit this README.